-When you apply for a role, recruiters get a summary containing your profile photo, mini-resume, application note and previous job titles, and a link to the resume on your profile.
-Of course, they may research other details, but these following tips can go a long way in putting the best foot forward:
+When you apply for a role, recruiters get a summary containing your profile photo, mini-resume, application note, previous job titles, and a link to the resume on your profile.
+Of course, they may research other details but these following tips can go a long way in putting the best foot forward:

-Proof-read Double Triple check your application note, mini-resume and experience section for incorrect spelling and poor grammar.
+Double Triple-check your application note, mini-resume, and experience section for incorrect spelling and poor grammar.
 Remember, your first impression is crucial!

-Stay active Don't just say "Yes" to a burst of companies at once then sit back and wait for replies to come in.
-Consistent activity and responsiveness (even if it's to pass on jobs) affects your position in search results.
+Don't just say "Yes" to a burst of companies at once then sit back and wait for replies to come in.
+Consistent activity and responsiveness (even if it's to pass on jobs) affect your position in search results.